scenerystack/community/docs/reference/api/tappi/VibrationTestEvent.md

 # VibrationTestEvent

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tappi/blob/main/js/tracking/VibrationTestEvent.js](https://github.com/phetsims/tappi/blob/main/js/tracking/VibrationTestEvent.js) for the most up-to-date information.

 ## Overview

 A collection of data related to user input, for the purposes of the Vibration project.
 While